markbosire/gcp-implementing-loadbalancing/README.md

         --machine-type e2-medium \
         --region $REGION
 ```
+Replace $REGION with the specified region name in the instruction
 This command creates an instance template:
 - `--metadata-from-file startup-script=startup.sh`: Specifies the startup script we created earlier.
 - `--machine-type e2-medium`: Sets the machine type to e2-medium as required.